ChefZander/skyblock_zero/mods/sbz_progression/quests/Chemistry.md

 The mode you are flying in can also be seen by how many particles are getting spawned.
 The wear is setup such that it lasts you 3 minutes of constant flying

-You can re-fuel your jetpack by clicking on a battery, full repair costs 1000 Cj
+You can re-fuel your jetpack by right-clicking on a battery, full repair costs 1000 Cj

 Jetpack gets de-activated when you move it in your inventory during flight, or when it runs out of charge.